 Whatever the pattern of service, the words and actions all speak of a loving God and the preciousness to Him of every human being.

-To discuss your bereavement and funeral requirements contact the Vicar.
+To discuss your bereavement and funeral requirements contact the Church Wardens.